Rolls-Royce Trent: Development

-In keeping with Rolls-Royce's tradition of naming its jet engines after rivers, this engine is named after the River Trent in the Midlands of England.

-The UK government granted Rolls-Royce £450 million repayable launch investment, repaid with interest, to develop the RB.211 engine and the Trent family up to the Trent 900.

-Rolls-Royce obtained £200 million for the Trent 8104, 500 and 600 variants in 1997, and £250 million for the Trent 600 and 900 variants in 2001, no aid was sought for Trent 1000 variant.
+The UK government granted Rolls-Royce £450 million of repayable launch investment, repaid with interest, to develop the RB.211 engine and the Trent family up to the Trent 900.
+Rolls-Royce obtained £200 million for the Trent 8104, 500 and 600 variants in 1997, and £250 million for the Trent 600 and 900 variants in 2001.

 New proposed planes required higher thrust and customers wanted the Boeing 777 and Airbus A330 twinjets to fly Extended-range Twin-engine Operations at introduction.
 Rolls-Royce decided to offer an engine for every large civil airliner, based on a common core to lower development costs, and the three-shaft design provided flexibility, allowing each spool to be individually scaled.

-The engine family is named after the River Trent, a name previously used for the RB.50, Rolls-Royce's first working turboprop engine; and the 1960s RB.203, a 9980 lbf bypass turbofan and the first three-spool engine, designed to replace the Spey but never introduced.
+In keeping with Rolls-Royce's tradition of naming its jet engines after rivers, the engine family is named after the River Trent in the Midlands of England, a name previously used for the RB.50, Rolls-Royce's first working turboprop engine; and the 1960s RB.203, a 9980 lbf bypass turbofan and the first three-spool engine, designed to replace the Spey but never introduced.

 In 2019, Rolls-Royce delivered 510 Trent engines.

 Design

 Like its RB211 predecessor, the Trent uses a concentric three-spool design rather than a two-spool configuration.
 The Trent family keeps a similar layout, but each spool can be individually scaled and can rotate more closely to its optimal speed.
 The core noise levels and exhaust emissions are lower than those of the RB211.

 Hollow titanium fan blades with an internal Warren-girder structure achieve strength, stiffness and damage tolerance at low weight.

-To operate in temperatures above their melting point, cooling air is bled from the compressor through laser-drilled holes on the hollow turbine blades, made from a single-crystal of a nickel alloy and covered by thermal barrier coatings.
+To operate in temperatures above their melting point, cooling air is bled from the compressor through laser-drilled holes in the hollow turbine blades, made from a single crystal of a nickel alloy and covered by thermal barrier coatings.
 Each turbine blade removes up to 560 kW from the gas stream.